J.R.R. Tolkien: A Biographical Sketch

 Childhood and Youth

-The name “Tolkien” (pron.: Tol-keen; equal stress on both syllables) is believed to be of German origin; Toll-kühn: foolishly brave, or stupidly clever – hence the pseudonym “Oxymore” which he occasionally used.
-His father’s side of the family appears to have migrated from Saxony in the 18th century, but over the century and a half before his birth had become thoroughly Anglicised.
+The name “Tolkien” (pron.: Tol-keen; equal stress on both syllables) was believed by the family (including Tolkien himself) to be of German origin; Toll-kühn: foolishly brave, or stupidly clever—hence the pseudonym “Oxymore” which he occasionally used; however, this quite probably was a German rationalisation of an originally Baltic Tolkyn, or Tolkīn.
+In any case, his great-great grandfather John (Johann) Benjamin Tolkien came to Britain with his brother Daniel from Gdańsk in about 1772 and rapidly became thoroughly Anglicised.
 Certainly his father, Arthur Reuel Tolkien, considered himself nothing if not English.
 Arthur was a bank clerk, and went to South Africa in the 1890s for better prospects of promotion.
 There he was joined by his bride, Mabel Suffield, whose family were not only English through and through, but West Midlands since time immemorial.
 So John Ronald (“Ronald” to family and early friends) was born in Bloemfontein, S.A., on 3 January 1892.
-His memories of Africa were slight but vivid, including a scary encounter with a large hairy spider, and influenced his later writing to some extent; slight, because on 15 February 1896 his father died, and he, his mother and his younger brother Hilary returned to England – or more particularly, the West Midlands.
+His memories of Africa were slight but vivid, including a scary encounter with a large hairy spider, and influenced his later writing to some extent; slight, because on 15 February 1896 his father died, and he, his mother and his younger brother Hilary returned to England—or more particularly, the West Midlands.

 Then they moved to the somewhat more pleasant Birmingham suburb of Edgbaston.
 However, in the meantime, something of profound significance had occurred, which estranged Mabel and her children from both sides of the family: in 1900, together with her sister May, she was received into the Roman Catholic Church.
 From then on, both Ronald and Hilary were brought up in the faith of Pio Nono, and remained devout Catholics throughout their lives.
 The parish priest who visited the family regularly was the half-Spanish half-Welsh Father Francis Morgan.